-- Networking: Excels at maintaining strong relationships with city officials, employees, contractors, the general public, and representatives of other agencies
+- Networking: Excel at maintaining strong relationships with city officials, employees, contractors, the general public, and representatives of other agencies.

 According to the U.S. Bureau of Labor Statistics, the job growth outlook for public works directors between 2016 and 2026 is 8%, driven by new organizations and expansions, but offset by increases in technology that make it easier to manage work, which requires fewer top executives.
 This growth rate compares to the projected 7% growth for all occupations.

 The public works director spends a good amount of time in an office setting but may travel to other offices for meetings.
 This individual may also visit project sites in the field.

 Top executives, including public works directors, often spend many hours in the office, including evenings and weekends.
 In 2016, about half of the employees in this position worked more than 40 hours per week.

 Brush up your resume to highlight relevant skills and previous experience.
 Check existing job ads and see if your resume reflects the necessary skills and background required.

 A city’s public works director is hired by and reports to the city manager or an assistant city manager.
 Even if the city manager is not the public works director’s immediate supervisor, the city manager must approve of whoever is hired.
 It is too important of a position for the city manager to delegate the hiring decision completely.

 The normal government hiring process is typically followed.
 Cities may require finalists to participate in more than one interview.
 Additional interviews are likely with small groups of influential citizens or in town hall meetings.